Pandora: Documentation en: Intro Monitoring

 Finally, the events generated from the agent are displayed.

 Modules are units of information stored within an agent.
 They are the monitoring elements with which the information is extracted from the device or server to which the agent points.
-Each module can store only one metric.
+Each module can store only one type of metric.
 There cannot be two modules with the same name inside the same agent.
 All modules have an associated status, which can be:

 - Not started: where no data has been received yet.